 Traverse City – Northwestern Michigan College

-Some things to Consider regarding Grand Traverse County and surrounding area:
+Some things to consider about the agriculture industry in Grand Traverse County and surrounding are

 - Leelanau and Grand Traverse counties rank third and fourth in the state, respectively, for the number of fruit and tree nut operations.
 With more than 300 operations, revenue is more than $20 million.

 - Top commodities in Antrim and Benzie counties are nursery, greenhouse, floriculture and sod sales.

 - Northwest Michigan is known for being home to many wineries.
 The grape and wine industry contribute over $300 million to the state’s economy.